smogon/pokemon-showdown/README.md

 Introduction
 ------------------------------------------------------------------------

 This is the source code for the game server of [Pokémon Showdown][3], a website for Pokémon battling.
-Pokémon Showdown simulates singles and doubles battles in all the games out so far (Generations 1 through 6).
+Pokémon Showdown simulates singles, doubles and triples battles in all the games out so far (Generations 1 through 6).

 This repository contains the files needed to set up your own Pokémon Showdown server.
 Note that to set up a server, you'll also need a server computer.